CdrSonan/libESPER/README.md

 # libESPER
 C implementation of the ESPER framework for vocal/singing analysis and resampling.
-Developed for Nova-Vox..
+Developed for Nova-Vox.